 Next, the project manager decides which kind of spatial data is needed, selecting appropriate attributes, features, and parameters.
 Following this step, the project manager oversees data collection, digitizes results from other systems, and manages the resulting database.
 Then they carefully analyze the data and present the findings.

 Let’s look at an example.
 Consider a municipality that wants to improve its water infrastructure.
 First, the project manager decides on the specific objective, say, replacing the oldest pipes.
 Secondly, the project manager oversees data gathering, adding attributes and features as needed.
+A robust DGPS survey minimizes scale error by tying each pipe location to sub‑meter coordinates.
 In this case, the age of pipes and connections will be of prime importance, along with exact locations.
 Best practice will have field teams tie photo or video evidence to each pipe location, along with valuable time stamps.

 Further to this step, the project manager supervises the data collection process, along with the verification and quality control processes to ensure all the data is accurate.
 Finally, the project manager analyzes the collected data, to decide which pipes and connections need to be replaced, and in what order.